Logahoric Higgs Torsors for a Complex Reductive Group

 Let $\Gamma$ be a cyclic group of order $d$ with generator $\gamma$, and let $G$ be a connected complex reductive group.
 Define $B:=\mathbb{C}[[w]]$ and $L:=\mathbb{C}((w))$.
 There is a natural $\Gamma$-action on $\mathbb{D}:=\Spec(B)$, such that $\gamma w=\xi w$, where $\xi$ is a $d$-th root of unity.
 We first study the local picture of a $(\Gamma,G)$-bundle over $\mathbb{D}$.

-\begin{defn} A \emph{$\Gamma$-equivariant $G$-torsor} over $\mathbb{D}$ is a $G$-torsor (or $G$-principal bundle) together with a lift of the action of $\Gamma$ on the total space of $F$.
+\begin{defn} A \emph{$\Gamma$-equivariant $G$-bundle} over $\mathbb{D}$ is a $G$-bundle together with a lift of the action of $\Gamma$ on the total space of $F$.
 A $\Gamma$-equivariant $G$-bundle is also called a \emph{$(\Gamma,G)$-bundle}. \end{defn}

 Since we work on an affine chart, a $G$-bundle $F$ has the property that

 Therefore, a $(\Gamma,G)$-bundle $F$ is equivalent to a representation $\rho: \Gamma \rightarrow G$.
 Note that $\Gamma$ is a cyclic group.
 We can suppose that the representation $\rho$ factors through $T$ under a suitable conjugation.
 Then, a representation $\rho: \Gamma \rightarrow T$ corresponds to an element in $Y(T)$ with order $d$, that is,